-- One shallow/deep monitoring well cluster (36GW06 and 36GW06DW) will be installed upgradient from the site. - One shallow/deep monitoring well cluster (36GW07 and 36GW07DW) will be installed within the Formerly Cleared Area. - One shallow monitoring well (36GW08) will be installed downgradient from the Formerly Cleared Area. - One shallow monitoring well (36GW09) will be installed downgradient from the Drum Disposal Areas. - One shallow monitoring well (36GW10) will be installed north of the site. - One shallow/deep monitoring well cluster (36GW11 and 36GW11DW) will be installed within the Former Dump Area.
+- One shallow/deep monitoring well cluster (36GW06 and 36GW06DW) will be installed upgradient from the site. - One shallow/deep monitoring well cluster (36GW07 and 36GW07DW) will be installed within the Formerly Cleared Area. - One shallow monitoring well (36GW08) will be installed downgradient from the Formerly Cleared Area. - One shallow monitoring well (36GW09) will be installed within the open field. - One shallow monitoring well (36GW10) will be installed north of the site. - One shallow/deep monitoring well cluster (36GW11 and 36GW11DW) will be installed within the Former Dump Area. - A temporary well will be installed at each of the two drum disposal areas.

 The shallow monitoring wells will be installed within the surficial aquifer at an estimated depth of 15 to 20 feet below ground surface.
 The deep monitoring wells (Type III or double-cased wells) will be installed below the semi-confining layer which separates the surficial aquifer and deeper Castle Hayne aquifer.
-Based on published information obtained from a USGS report for MCB Camp Lejeune, the semi-confining layer is present at a depth between 40 and 60 feet.
+Based on published information obtained from a USGS report for MCB Camp Lejeune, the semi-confining layer is present at a depth between 40 and 60 feet in this area of the Base.

-Groundwater samples collected from all existing and newly installed shallow monitoring wells will be analyzed for volatiles (USEPA 601 and 602 Methods), TCL semivolatiles, TCL pesticides, TCL PCBs, and total and dissolved metals (Toxic Pollutants only).
-Samples collected from the newly installed deep wells will be analyzed for volatiles, TCL semivolatiles, and total and dissolved metals (Toxic Pollutants only).
+Groundwater samples collected from all existing and newly installed shallow monitoring wells will be analyzed for full TCL organics and total and dissolved TAL metals.
+Samples collected from the newly installed deep wells will be analyzed for volatiles, semivolatiles, and total and dissolved TAL metals.